yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 parameters: [7]
 ```

 1. `provisioner`: (required) the name of the driver.
 If supplied the driver container and sidecar container are expected to be deployed.
-If omitted the `secretRef` is required for static provisioning.
+Format: <provisioner-namespace>"/"<provisioner-name>, eg "ceph-rgw-provisoning/ceph-rgw.cosi.ceph.com".
 1. `isDefaultBucketClass`: (optional) boolean, default is false.
 If set to true then potentially a `BucketRequest` does not need to specify a `BucketClass`.
 If the greenfield `BucketRequest` omits the `BucketClass` and a default `BucketClass`'s supported protocol matches the `BucketRequest`'s protocol then the default bucket class is used. **Note:** there can only be one supported protocol for default bucket classes.
 1. `supportedProtocols`: (required) protocol(s) supported by the associated object store.
 This field serves two purposes: 1) recognition that some object store support more than one protocol, 2) validation that the `BucketRequest`'s desired protocol is supported.  **Note:** default bucket classes can define only one supported protocol.
 1. `anonymousAccessMode`: (optional) ACL specifying *uncredentialed* access to the Bucket.
 This is applicable for cases where the storage instance or objects are intended to be publicly readable and/or writable.
-1. `additionalPermittedNamespaces`: (optional) a list of namespaces *in addition to the originating namespace* that will be allowed access to this Bucket.
+1. `additionalPermittedNamespaces`: (optional) a list of namespaces *in addition to the originating namespace* that will be allowed access to the `Bucket`.
-1. `releasePolicy`: (required) defines bucket retention for greenfield `BucketRequest` deletes only. **Note:** In brownfield and static cases, *Retain* is mandated.
+1. `releasePolicy`: (required) defines bucket retention for greenfield `BucketRequest` deletes. **Note:** In brownfield "Retain" is mandated.
    - `Delete`:  the bucket and its contents are destroyed.
    - `Retain`:  the bucket and its data are preserved with only abstracting Kubernetes being destroyed.
 1. `parameters`: (optional) a map of string:string key values.
-Allows admins to control user and access provisioning by setting provisioner key-values.  **Note:** see [Provisioner Secrets](#provisioner-secrets) for some predefined `parameters` settings.
+Allows admins to set provisioner key-values.  **Note:** see [Provisioner Secrets](#provisioner-secrets) for some predefined `parameters` settings.

 ### Access APIs

 The Access APIs abstract the backend policy system.
 Access policy and user identities are an integral part of most object stores.
 As such, a system must be implemented to manage both user/credential creation and the binding of those users to individual buckets via policies.
 Object stores differ from file and block storage in how they manage users, with cloud providers typically integrating with an IAM platform.
 This API includes support for cloud platform identity integration with Kubernetes ServiceAccounts.
 On-prem solutions usually provide their own user management systems, which may look very different from each other and from IAM platforms.
 We must also account for third party authentication solutions that may be integrated with an on-prem service.

-#### BucketAccessRequest
+#### BucketAccessRequest (BAR)

-A user facing API representing an object store user and an access policy defining the user’s relation to a storage instance.
+A user namespaced custom resource representing an object store user and an access policy defining the user’s relation to a storage instance.
 A user creates a `BucketAccessRequest` in the app's namespace (which is the same namespace as the `BucketRequest`).
-A BucketAccessRequest can specify *either* a ServiceAccount or a desired Secret name.
-Specifying a ServiceAccount enables provisioners to support cloud provider identity integration with their respective Kubernetes cluster offerings.
+A 'BucketAccessRequest' can specify *either* a ServiceAccount or a desired Secret name.
+Specifying a ServiceAccount enables provisioners to support cloud provider identity integration with their respective Kubernetes offerings.

 ```yaml
 apiVersion: cosi.io/v1alpha1